antzm/es6-examples/README.md

 ## Default Parameters

 A new addition to the language are the default parameters.
+For example, let's assume that we would like to add three prices that are usually in Euros but in some cases may also be in a different currency.

-For example, in the previous example we should always pass a `units` parameter to the function whenever we want to calculate a sum.
-But if we mostly calculate the sum of prices (e.g. in Euros) then we could set `Euros` as the default `units` parameter.
+So, if we mostly calculate the sum of the prices e.g. in Euros, then we could set `Euros` as the default `units` parameter.
 Then, whenever we call the function we will pass only the prices we want to calculate and omit the `units` parameter. e.g.
 ```
 function sum(a, b, c, units = 'Euros') {
    	total = a + b + c;